CshlSiepelLab/phast/README.txt

             PHAST: PHYLOGENETIC ANALYSIS WITH SPACE/TIME MODELS
 ---------------------------------------------------------------------------

-INTRODUCTION

-This README describes a new software package for the analysis of multiple, aligned biological sequences using combined phylogenetic and hidden Markov models.
+This README describes a software package for the analysis of multiple, aligned biological sequences using combined phylogenetic and hidden Markov models.

 The theory underlying PHAST is described in: